Margin of safety formula: calculate it and assess risk

 Key takeaways

-• Calculate your margin of safety by subtracting your break-even sales from current sales, then dividing by current sales to determine what percentage your revenue can drop before reaching break-even.
+- Calculate your margin of safety by subtracting your break-even sales from your current sales, then dividing the result by your current sales — the percentage tells you how far sales can fall before your business starts making a loss.

-• Use your margin of safety percentage to guide critical business decisions including setting performance targets, adjusting pricing strategies, controlling costs, and evaluating new product launches.
+- Use your margin of safety to guide key business decisions, such as setting sales targets, adjusting prices, cutting costs, or assessing whether a new product launch is financially viable.

-• Combine margin of safety analysis with other financial metrics like cost-volume-profit analysis to gain a comprehensive view of your business's profitability and risk tolerance.
+- Combine your margin of safety with other financial tools, such as cost-volume-profit analysis, to get a fuller picture of your business's profitability and financial risk.

 What is the margin of safety?

 Margin of safety is the percentage by which your current sales exceed your break-even point.
-It shows how far sales can drop before your business starts making a loss – where revenue equals costs and you make neither profit nor loss.
+It shows how far sales can drop before your business starts making a loss.

 What is the margin of safety formula?